RonenNess/sini/README.md

 If you try to read a wrong format, for example you try to read int but value is not a valid number, a `FormatException` exception will be thrown.
 This exception is used by any Get*() method that can fail on parsing.

-# Advanced Stuff

-## Custom Types
+## Reading Custom Types

-Lets say you have a custom type and you want to be able to read it from ini files:
+Lets say you have a custom type and you want to be able to read it from ini files as if it was a primitive type.
+For example, a point struct:

 ```cs
 public struct MyPoint